azhao1981/statsd/docs/metric_types.md

           { metric: '', bins: [ 50, 100, 150, 200, 'inf'] } ]

 Statsd also maintains a counter for each timer metric.
-The 3rd field specifies the sample rate for this counter (in this example @0.1).
+The 3rd field specifies the sample rate(抽样率) for this counter (in this example @0.1).
 The field is optional and defaults to 1.

 Note:

 * first match for a metric wins.
-* bin upper limits may contain decimals.
+* bin upper limits(上限) may contain decimals(小数).
-* this is actually more powerful than what's strictly considered histograms, as you can make each bin arbitrarily wide, i.e. class intervals of different sizes.
+* this is actually more powerful than what's strictly(严格地) considered histograms, as you can make each bin arbitrarily(武断地) wide(大), i.e. class intervals of different sizes.

-Gauges
+Gauges(计量表)
 ------
-StatsD now also supports gauges, arbitrary values, which can be recorded.
+StatsD now also supports gauges, arbitrary(任意) values, which can be recorded.

     gaugor:333|g